American Idol season 9: Controversies

 Chris Golightly was originally selected as a semi-finalist.
 According to reports, Golightly was disqualified on February 17, 2010, after already being told he was in the top 24, over an old contract.
 The contract had expired by the time the top 24 began to tape, but they disqualified him because he was under contract at the time of the tryouts, in violation of Idol rules.
 He was later replaced by Tim Urban at the last minute of the last part of Hollywood Week.

 Ryan Seacrest was criticized by TheWrap and MSNBC Entertainment for "critiquing the judges’ comments" and becoming more aggressive.
 Ratings for the season dropped significantly compared to the previous two seasons, leading to speculation that the show might be coming to a close.
 It was speculated that reasons for the decline may have included the pending departure of Simon Cowell and the more unpredictable behavior of Ryan Seacrest.

-Season nine semifinals shock eliminations

-Michael Slezak of EW said, "You’d think by season 9—during the inconsequential semifinals, no less—it would be easy to brush off the bad judgment of speed-texting tweens, to process the way-too-early exits of Lilly Scott, Katelyn Epperly, and Alex Lambert (plus the sort-of-maybe-too-early ouster of Todrick Hall), and move on... why do the ritual killings of the dreams of four indisputably flawed semifinalists feel like they’re part of something bigger, a shifting of the tectonic plates at the core of the Idol universe?"